Sue Bird: National team career

-She competed with USA Basketball as a member of the 2000 Jones Cup Team in Taipei, Taiwan.
-Bird started all four games, and led the team with 17 assists, helping lead the team to the gold medal.
+Bird has competed with USA Basketball as a member of the 2000 Jones Cup Team in Taipei, Taiwan.
+She started all four games, leading the team with 17 assists and helping them to the gold medal.

-In 2002, Bird was named to the national team which competed in the World Championships in Zhangjiagang, Changzhou and Nanjing, China.
+In 2002, Bird was named to the national team which competed in the World Championships in Zhangjiagang, Changzhou, and Nanjing, China.
 The team was coached by Van Chancellor.
 Bird scored 4.3 points per game.
 The USA team won all nine games, including a close title game against Russia, which was a one-point game late in the game.

 In the 2003–2004 off-season, Bird was named to the United States 2004 Women's Olympic Basketball Team's roster.
-The USA team would go on to win the gold at the games in Athens, Greece.
+The USA team went on to win the gold at the games in Athens, Greece.

 In 2006, Bird was invited back to the National team for the World Championships held in Sao Paulo, Brazil in September 2006.
-With the retirements of Lisa Leslie and Dawn Staley and injuries to Sheryl Swoopes, Bird, along with Candace Parker and Diana Taurasi stepped up to leading roles on the national team.
-The USA team won eight of the nine games they played, but fell against Russia 75–68 in the medal round, so ended up with the bronze medal.
-Over the nine games, Bird hit 50% of her three-point attempts, tying her for accuracy leadership along with Taurasi and Swoopes.
-Bird led the team with 41 assists.
+With Lisa Leslie and Dawn Staley retiring and Sheryl Swoopes sidelined by injuries, Bird, Candace Parker, and Diana Taurasi stepped up to leading roles on the national team.
+The USA team won eight of the nine games they played but fell against Russia 75–68 in the medal round; they ended up with the bronze medal.
+Over the nine games, Bird hit 50% of her three-point attempts, tying her for accuracy leadership with Taurasi and Swoopes.
+She also led the team with 41 assists.

-In the summer of 2008, she was invited back to be on the 2008 Olympic basketball team.
-The team won the gold medal in Beijing, China.
-Bird started all eight games, and led the team in steals, with 14.
+In the summer of 2008, Bird once again qualified for the Olympic basketball team, which won the 2008 gold medal in Beijing, China.
+Bird started all eight games and tied with teammate Tamika Catchings with 14 steals, both ranking seventh in the tournament's top 10 for steals.

-Bird was invited to the USA Basketball Women's National Team training camp in the fall of 2009.
-The team selected to play for the 2010 FIBA World Championship and the 2012 Olympics is usually chosen from these participants.
-At the conclusion of the training camp, the team will travel to Ekaterinburg, Russia, where they compete in the 2009 UMMC Ekaterinburg International Invitational.
+Bird was invited to the USA Basketball Women's National Team training camp for the 2010 World Championship in the fall of 2009.
+Usually, players for the 2010 USA FIBA World Championship and the 2012 Olympics teams are selected from the National Team.
+Following the training camp, the team was scheduled to play in the 2009 UMMC Ekaterinburg International Invitational in Ekaterinburg, Russia.

+On July 10, 2010, Bird competed with the National team in the WNBA-sponsored All-Star game, which pitted the USA National team against the "best-of-the-best" WNBA All-Stars.
+In non-Olympic seasons, the WNBA normally holds the annual All-Star game between top players in the Eastern and Western Conferences.
+University of Connecticut head coach Geno Auriemma coached the National team in this game, training camp, and through 2012.
+Team USA won the exhibition game 99–72, with players like Bird, who subsequently qualified for the USA team competing in the FIBA World Championships in the Czech Republic, held in September and October 2010.